 Many business owners and entrepreneurs recognize the importance of being active on social media, but they don’t have the time or knowledge to be able to do it themselves.
 Hiring a freelancer to manage their social profiles is the best way for them to have an active presence on social media.

-As a freelancer, there are several different things you can do related to social media.
+As a freelancer, you can do several different things related to social media.
 Some freelancers will manage the profiles of their clients to be sure that new content is being shared on a regular business.
 Some will focus on specific social platforms.
-Pinterest is very popular for marketers right now, so you could get paid to manage the Pinterest profile of your clients.
+Pinterest is very popular for marketers right now, so you can get paid to manage the Pinterest profile of your clients.

-This provides a great opportunity for many people, because there are a lot of people who have experience and skill related to social media.
+This provides an excellent opportunity for many people because many people have experience and skills related to social media.
 If you’ve used these platforms for yourself or for marketing your own blog or brand, you could have the skills to manage social profiles for clients.

 → To learn more, see Introduction to Social Media Strategy on Skillshare.